To pay online login to CUNYfirst, click on Self Service then Student Center and under the Finance section click Make a Payment:

 Please contact the Financial Aid Office if you have any questions regarding financial aid eligibility or if you need assistance in filing your FAFSA application.
 The Financial Aid Office is located in Colston Hall [CO], room 504 or call 718.289.5700 or visit the website at www.bcc.cuny.edu/Financial-Aid/

 As of Fall 2015 the payment plan will be administered by Nelnet Business Solutions.
-To sign-up for the payment plan log into CUNYfirst >Self Service>Student Center then enter your CUNYfirst emplid.
-Click on the link “Enroll/Manage Payment plan” which is opposite the “make a payment” link, then follow the prompts to sign-up for the payment plan.
+This installment payment plan gives students the options to pay for Fall or Spring tuition and fees on a monthly basis.
+The number of months will be determined by when the student signs–up for the plan.
+To sign–up for the payment plan log into CUNYfirst >Self Service>Student Center>Finance and click the “Enroll/Manage Payment plan” link, then follow the prompts to sign–up for the payment plan.

 The application fee for the payment plan is $40 per semester.